How to Lose Weight Using Chinese Medicine

 In Traditional Chinese Medicine (TCM), obesity is considered an excess accumulation of Dampness in the body.
 Qi Deficiency and Yang Deficiency have an impact on the Spleen and Kidney functions to metabolize water according to Chinese medicine; these leads to Internal Damp accumulation.
 Liver Qi Stagnation with emotional disturbances or stress can also cause Qi Stagnation and accumulation of Dampness.
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 36